southoz/AnberPorts-Joystick/README.md

 # AnberPorts-Joystick
-Emulated keyboard / mouse / joystick for Anbernic rg351p / rg351m / rg351v
+Emulated keyboard / mouse / joystick for OGS

 # Howto
 Launch with `sudo ./oga_controls` or add current user to uinput via udev rule to avoid using sudo.